IBM/power-up/docs/Config-Specification.rst

 **Specification Version: v2.0**

-Genesis of the OpenPOWER Cloud Reference Cluster is controlled by the 'config.yml' file.
+Deployment of the OpenPOWER Cloud Reference Cluster is controlled by the 'config.yml' file.
 This file is stored in YAML format.
 The definition of the fields and the YAML file format are documented below.